corllete/material-styled/CONTRIBUTING.md

 ## Contribution review process

-This repo is currently maintained by the engineering team at Merlin Labs.
+This repo is currently maintained by the engineering team at Collete Lab.
 If you haven't heard from anyone in 10 days, feel free to bump the thread or @-mention a maintainer to review your contribution.

 ## Community

-Discussions about Styled Material Components take place on this repository's [Issues](https://github.com/ConciergeAuctions/styled-material-components/issues) and [Pull Requests](https://github.com/ConciergeAuctions/styled-material-components/pulls) sections.
+Discussions about Styled Material Components take place on this repository's [Issues](https://github.com/corllete/material-styled/issues) and [Pull Requests](https://github.com/corllete/material-styled/pulls) sections.

-We also have an active [#smc Slack Channel](https://merlin-labs.slack.com/messages/C8SU9KJTG/details/), and would love for you to join the discussion there.
-If you are having trouble accessing the channel please reach out to @ashwoodall to request access.

-Anyone is welcome to join these conversations.

-Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
-Keeping communication public means everybody can benefit and learn from the conversation.
-Please read more about conversation guidelines at our [Code of Conduct](https://github.com/ConciergeAuctions/styled-material-components/blob/master/CODE_OF_CONDUCT.md)

-Follow us on [Twitter](https://twitter.com/merlinOSA) to learn more about our open source initiatives and get involved with our community <3

 Read more about contributing to the open source community on Github's fantastic [Open Source Guides](https://opensource.guide/)